 Don't worry, getting a preapproval doesn't lock you into that loan or that lender — and it will show sellers that your offer is serious.

 How much can you afford month to month?

 Paying back the money you borrowed isn’t the only expense you’ll have to manage every month as a homeowner.
 In addition to the principal, you will need to pay interest, taxes and insurance.

 Property taxes in your area will generally cost about 1% of your home’s value every year, though the amount varies by state.
 You’ll also be expected to purchase homeowner’s insurance, and, depending on how much cash you put down upfront, you might also be on the hook for mortgage insurance, which protects the lender in case you default.

 Our mortgage payment calculator can help you add it all up and determine your monthly housing bill.

 Once you know the costs, make sure you’ll have enough room left in your budget for other expenses, including groceries, entertainment, clothing and travel.

 Check your credit score

 Your credit score is an important factor in assessing your eligibility for a home loan.
-You won’t find minimum standards across all lenders, but the better your score, the more easily you’ll qualify.
-A better score will generally make the underwriting process smoother, too.
+You won’t find the same standards across all lenders, but the better your score, the more easily you’ll qualify for a preapproval.